ybur-yug/nerd_apis/README.md

 # Lobste.rs Unofficial API

 ## Example Application
-You can find a [Volt](http://www.voltframework.com) app hitting this api in the `example` directory.
+You can find a [Volt](http://www.voltframework.com) app hitting this api in the `example_app` directory.
 The README inside contains a tutorial to make an application that can hit this API when you are hosting it locally, or deploy it.

 ## Structure